seroanalytics/serosim-web/README.md

   run_command: /usr/local/bin/serosim-proxy serosim.seroanalytics.org
 ```

-A new image tag is created, pushed to DockerHub, and deployed to DigitalOcean on all pushes to main,
+A new image tag is created, pushed to DockerHub, and deployed to DigitalOcean on all commits to main,
 via the [deploy.yaml](https://github.com/seroanalytics/serosim-web/blob/main/.github/workflows/deploy.yaml) Github Action.

 ## Domain